Lessons Learned in Industrial Distribution Marketing

 - Social: Social today is where you can find your customers and connect with them on their own time.
 LinkedIn should be incorporated into the overall strategy as LinkedIn is the number one social network for driving traffic to corporate websites with its members being 50 percent more likely to engage with a company they interact with on the social platform.

 - Blog or magazine: Development of a blog or magazine that addresses the needs of customers by providing general advice, and technical and educational information to increase customer and employee knowledge along with creating brand resonance.

 - Free educational webinars or lunch N’ learns: Develop a series of free educational webinars or lunch n’ learns that provides training to all segments served.

-Regardless of tactics used, understanding of your customer needs and wants will pose your industrial distribution company to stand out among competitors.
+Regardless of the tactics used, understanding your customer’s needs and wants will position your industrial distribution company to stand out among competitors.

 Need a marketing strategy developed for your industrial machinery distribution company?
 We can help!